aaronland/go-marc/README.md

 ### marc-034-convert

+Process one or more CSV files containing MARC 034 data and append bounding box information to a new CSV document.

 ```
 $> ./bin/marc-034-convert -h
 Process one or more CSV files containing MARC 034 data and append bounding box information to a new CSV document.